notpresident35/awesome-learn-gamedev/README.md

 ### Gameplay

 🟪 A study reference sheet for gameplay engineers - perfect for intermediate programmers looking to shore up their technical knowledge to get hired (note: this is currently being migrated.
-It’s incomplete at time of writing, but I've also included the future-proof link)
+It is incomplete at time of writing, but I have also included the future-proof link)

 [https://docs.google.com/document/d/1qIkaxtSfrtmgvO_yh-h187by7EIyrl61a3EaF40xBLs/edit#heading=h.ejywv1aotlnc](https://docs.google.com/document/d/1qIkaxtSfrtmgvO_yh-h187by7EIyrl61a3EaF40xBLs/edit#heading=h.ejywv1aotlnc)